Moritz-Pfeifer/FED-Communications-Project/README.md

 ● [Data Mining](https://github.com/Moritz-Pfeifer/FED-Communications-Project/tree/main/Data_mining)

-The tools for collecting the data and setting up the databse itself can be found in the Data folder.
+The tools for collecting the data and setting up the databse itself can be found in the Data Mining folder.